dontic/dontic.github.io/src/content/blog/how-to-create-an-api-endpoint-in-astro.md

 ---
 author: Daniel Garcia
 pubDatetime: 2024-06-14T12:56:35Z
-modDatetime: 2024-06-14T12:56:35Z
+# modDatetime: 2024-06-14T12:56:35Z
-title: How to create an API endpoint in astro
+title: How to create an API endpoint in Astro
 slug: how-to-create-an-api-endpoint-in-astro
 featured: false
 draft: false
 tags:
+  - tech
   - dev
   - astro
 description: Learn how to create API endpoints directly in your Astro app and create a contact in Brevo with it.